3 hours 15 minutes

 - ¼ cup apple cider vinegar

-- 1 scoop cinnamon apple bone broth protein powder
+- 1 scoop cinnamon apple protein powder made from bone broth

 - 1 tablespoon cinnamon